-Documentation of any reviews and audits to support the assurance the IdP is to be trusted.
+Documentation of any reviews and audits to support the reliability of the identity attributes the IdP will offer to a Relying Party.

 4.2.7 Identity Assertion Content

 An identity assertion is the critical message that an IdP service sends to a Relying Party.
 It must be formed from reliable information and sent securely to the Relying Party.
 Some 'real time' information may be required in an assertion, e.g. details of the authentication event.